-Katie joined SUN after leading the Developmental Disability Program at the Georgia Advocacy Office, Georgia’s protection & advocacy agency.
+Katie Chandler joined SUN after leading the Developmental Disability Program at the Georgia Advocacy Office, Georgia’s protection & advocacy agency.
 Katie is a Licensed Clinical Social Worker with her background in advocacy for those individuals who are marginalized.
-Katie focuses deeply on who people are, where people are coming from & what is needed to help get them where they want to be.
-She teaches Social Role Valorization & uses these principles to enhance her work of supporting people with disabilities to acquire & maintain valued social roles.
-Katie has spent her career supporting children & adults with developmental disabilities to be integrated & included in their communities.
+Katie focuses deeply on who people are, where people are coming from and what is needed to help get them where they want to be.
+She teaches Social Role Valorization and uses these principles to enhance her work of supporting people with disabilities to acquire and maintain valued social roles.
+Katie has spent her career supporting children and adults with developmental disabilities to be integrated & included in their communities.

-Gabby officially joined SUN in 2021 after serving as the Grants & Contracts Coordinator for the Georgia Council on Developmental Disabilities.
-She is a trained Graphic Recorder & has a background as a visual artist.
-Gabby believes that every single person has the capacity to be creative.
-Her passion is supporting people to discover it as a way of building connection & community with each other.
-Gabby remains committed to using art to support spaces of connection, collaboration & belonging where every person’s gifts are celebrated.
+Gabby Melnick joined SUN after serving as the Grants and Contracts Coordinator at the Georgia Council on Developmental Disabilities.
+As a trained graphic recorder and illustrator, Gabby uses visuals to help others realize their dreams, discover what more is possible and build relationships.
+She enthusiastically believes in everyone's capacity to be creative and is most passionate about supporting folks to find and tap into it.
+Gabby remains committed to using art to support spaces of connection, collaboration and belonging where every person’s gifts are recognized and celebrated.